theQRL/theqrl.org/content/blog/2022/qrl-mainnet-release-version-3-cesium/index.md

 ### Step 4: Update the QRL Node

-With the node stopped, upgrade the QRL node
+With the node stopped, upgrade the QRL node.

 ```bash
 pip3 install qrl -U